-India Gate was constructed in 1931 is amongst the top places to visit in Delhi.
+India Gate in Delhi was constructed in 1931 is amongst the top places to visit in Delhi.
 It was built as a memorial for the British Indian army soldiers who sacrificed their lives in World War I. As much as 82000 names of the servicemen are inscribed on the monument which also includes some of the officers & soldiers from the United Kingdom.

 As India was under British rule at that time so India gate was designed as typical Triumphal Arch similar to Europe and is usually compared to Arc de Triomphe from Paris.
-It is located in the center of Delhi directly connected to the Rajpath on the ceremonial axis of the city.
+It is located in the centre of Delhi directly connected to the Rajpath on the ceremonial axis of the city.

 Visit the India Gate

 Rather than just being celebrated as the largest war museums of India, it is also a major picnic spot for Delhiites and tourists alike.
-The arch is surrounded by a lush green garden which is most visited during monsoon and winter season in Delhi.
-On India’s Independence Day on 15th August and Republic Day on 26th January, India Gate is lit up with tricolor lights.
-In the famous republic day parade, India Gate at Rajpath is the center of attraction as the parade passes through here.
+The arch is surrounded by a lush green garden which is most visited during the monsoon and winter season in Delhi.
+On India’s Independence Day on 15th August and Republic Day on 26th January, India Gate is lit up with tricolour lights.
+In the famous republic day parade, India Gate at Rajpath is the centre of attraction as the parade passes through here.
 If you’re in Delhi during Republic Day, buy a ticket and grab a seat at Rajpath to witness the culture of India.

 Various events are organized in the India Gate’s garden including the famous on International Yoga Day attended by PM Modi himself.